Language shift: China

 In Hong Kong, Cantonese has become the dominant language spoken in society since widespread immigration to Hong Kong began in the 1940s.
 With immigrants of differing mother tongues, communication was hard without a dominant language.
 Cantonese originated from the capital of neighboring Canton province, and it became the dominant language by extension, and other similar dialects started to vanish from use in Hong Kong.
 Original residents, or aboriginals, of Hong Kong used their own languages including the Tanka, Hakka and Waitau dialect, but with a majority of Hong Kong's population being immigrants by the 1940s and 50s, these dialects rapidly vanished.
 Most of Hong Kong's younger generation does not understand, let alone speak, their ancestral dialects.

 Beginning in the late 1990s, since Hong Kong's return to Chinese sovereignty, Mandarin Chinese has been more widely implemented in education and many other areas of official society.
 Though Mandarin Chinese has been quickly adopted into society, most Hong Kong residents would not regard it as a first language/dialect.
 Most Hong Kong residents prefer to communicate in Cantonese in daily life.

-Speakers of Mandarin Chinese and of Cantonese could not mutually understand each other without learning the languages, due to vast differences in pronunciation, intonation, sentence structure and terminology.
+Speakers of Mandarin Chinese and of Cantonese cannot mutually understand each other without learning the languages, due to vast differences in pronunciation, intonation, sentence structure and terminology.
 Furthermore, cultural differences between Hong Kong and China result in variations between the Cantonese used in Hong Kong and that in Canton Province.